 Probably my favorite thing about winter here is the beautiful pink and blue light we get for most of the day.
 The sun barely rises in the winter, which does mean that the days are very short, but it also means that sunrise and sunset blends together to give us the most beautiful skies.
 And I appreciate these extended sunrise/sunsets especially after summers where it’s light all day.

 The weather along the coast is usually quite mild thanks to the Gulf Stream, so there isn’t much snow here.
 However one of the special things about the Helgeland coast and its many islands is that it’s incredibly mountainous.
 And there’s something so special and quite unique about these jagged snowcapped peaks rising out of the sea.
+Vega island has the most stunning mountain peaks, and I definitely felt lucky to get to see them topped with snow.

 Probably the main difference between southern and northern Norway is how empty the north feels.
 In the south you can’t drive very far without seeing some sort of house or cabin, whereas in the north I can drive for ages without seeing a soul.
 It’s actually one of my favorite things about Norway – the country is huge with quite a small population, so it’s easy to get out into the nature and be all alone.